alexandruvalentin/Citizfied/README.md

 4. "As a user, I want to be able to submit, edit and/or delete content to your website."
 5. “As a user, I want to look up other user’s reviews using a search engine.”
 6. "As a frequent visitor, I want to be able to access your website across a range of devices."

+### __Structure__

+The website is designed to be intuitive and learnable

+1. Interaction design:
+-	The interface responds to the user actions as expected.
+The scroll/swipe functional behaviour is standard and the buttons respond instantly when actioned;
+-	Subtle visual feedback will be added throughout the page in order to increase the user's interaction experience;
+2. Information architecture:
+-	The content is organised in order of importance, from top to bottom and left to right
+-	The information is structured in nested lists.